zxh19890103/notes/react.md

 ### useEffect
 07:41:22.910 index.js:1452 Warning: useEffect function must return a cleanup function or nothing.
 Promises and useEffect(async () => …) are not supported, but you can call an async function inside an effect..

+### see
+If we apply the same substitution principle, each render “sees” its own count: